Table of Contents

 So there are changes in the brain, but how do they affect a person as a whole?
 The list of effects of dependency is staggering.
 Symptoms can come in waves across various periods of time, but here are a few effects to watch out for:

-Short-Term: Short-term memory lapses, known as blackouts, as well as problems with balance, speech, cognition and reaction time.
+Short-Term: Short-term memory lapses, known as blackouts, as well as problems with sleep, balance, speech, cognition and reaction time.

 Medium-Term: Decreased effects of dopamine, causing your brain to lose the ability to feel happy without alcohol and causing you to fall into depression.